Text by Kirsi Niinimäki, Camilla Groth & Pirjo Kääriäinen

 We conducted two design interventions through interdisciplinary workshops.
 The first workshop had 23 participants: twelve design students, two chemistry students, eight researchers from material sciences and one design researcher.
 The main aims of the workshop were to familiarise the scientists with the designers’ mindset, and vice versa, and to observe how designers embrace synthetic biology without previous knowledge.
 The secondary aim was to gain understanding of what kind of collaborative activities would make sense in this research context.

 Ashby and Johnson (2002) point out that all materials have intrinsic qualities, but some are easier to identify than others.
 They argue that it is the designer’s ability to demonstrate these qualities in the product design phase.
 In the future, this will be part of the designers’ work while designing intrinsic qualities for new materials.
-In this development, it will be important to engage more deeply also in the understanding of perceived material affordances, especially when designing with engineered materials.
-Perhaps, in the future we have to learn to ‘negotiate’ with these new engineered materials and their ‘will’ or behavior.
+In this development, engaging more deeply in understanding perceived material affordances will be important, especially when designing with engineered materials.
+Perhaps, in the future, we must learn to ‘negotiate’ with these newly engineered materials and their ‘will’ or behaviour.